In this post, I aim to:

 As a result, the cognitive overhead of processing the verbose function (and variable) names, mapping them into the mental model I’ve been building so far, deciding which functions to dig deeper into and which to skim, and piecing together the puzzle to uncover the “big picture” becomes rather difficult.

+Smaller functions leads to the programmer requiring to write more functions, which then requires them to come up with more names for those functions.
 Personally, I find keywords, constructs and idioms offered by the programming language much easier from a visual perspective as compared to looking at custom variable or function names.
 Like for instance, when I’m reading an

 if-else block, I rarely ever spend any mental cycles processing the keywords